MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-156-Health-Insurance-Issuer-Standards-Under-Affordable-Care-Act-Including-Standards-Related-Exchanges/subpart-M-Qualified-Health-Plan-Issuer-Responsibilities/section-156.1220.md

 ##### § 156.1220 Administrative appeals. #####

-Link to an amendment published at 86 FR 24294, May 5, 2021.

-(a) *Requests for reconsideration* - (1) *Matters for reconsideration.* An issuer may file a request for reconsideration under this section to contest a processing error by HHS, HHS's incorrect application of the relevant methodology, or HHS's mathematical error only with respect to the following:
+(a) *Requests for reconsideration*—(1) *Matters for reconsideration.* An issuer may file a request for reconsideration under this section to contest a processing error by HHS, HHS's incorrect application of the relevant methodology, or HHS's mathematical error only with respect to the following:

 (i) The amount of advance payment of the premium tax credit, advance payment of cost-sharing reductions or Federally-facilitated Exchange user fees charge for a benefit year;